 - How many drinks does this person have on a typical day?

-- How often do are six more drinks consumed on one occasion?
+- How often are six or more drinks consumed on one occasion?

 - Does this person express regret or feel bad about drinking?

-If you don’t know already, those answers will help to answer the question as to whether or not one needs to seek help from an alcohol treatment center.
+If you don’t know already, those answers will help determine if exploring alcohol addiction treatment options is a priority.
 No matter what your answers are, this doesn’t mean a potential addict is weak, and they will not be judged.
-We know first hand that alcohol addiction isn’t about being weak, it is about a genuine problem that needs more than just willpower to be controlled.
+We know first hand that alcohol addiction isn’t about being weak; it is about a genuine problem that needs more than just willpower to be controlled.

 Alcoholism can affect anyone you can imagine: mothers, fathers, brothers, sisters, husbands, wives, children.
 Teachers, lawyers, doctors, construction workers, managers, athletes can be affected by alcoholism.
 No one type of person is immune to the possibility of alcohol abuse.
 Alcoholism is nothing to be ashamed of – as a matter of fact, reaching out for help is a sign of strength.
 It is not easy for someone to tackle and conquer the tough challenge of beginning the journey of recovery.
-We have a team of dedicated professionals who guide and support our clients through the rehabilitation process, so the days of waiting for that next drink are long gone.
+We have a team of dedicated, professional addiction treatment providers who guide and support our clients through the rehabilitation process, so the days of waiting for that next drink are long gone.

 How Alcohol Addiction Works